pmemoli/Wave-and-Spring-simulator/README.md

 Pygame and Numpy required

-Note about evolution speed: It is calculated as fps / 60, with 60 fps being used as a real second.
+Notes: Evolution speed is calculated as fps / 60, with 60 fps being used as a real simulation second.
+Tension withing masses of a string is not allowed to exceed its mass * 3000 since numpy breaks for some reason.

 Backspace deletes current configuration